aldeling/bank-account/README.md

 ### Tests
-Describes: accountInput
+Describes: accountInput()

-Test:
+Test: "It should return not valid when nothing is inputed"
 Code:
+const number = ""
+accountInput(number)
-Expected Output:
+Expected Output: "This is not a valid input"

 Test:
 Code: